trebisky/fit66/README.md

 There are 3 major modes:

-* fit -d path -- dump the file for analysis
+* fit66 -d path -- dump the file for analysis
-* fit -e path -- extract records as plain ascii
+* fit66 -e path -- extract records as plain ascii
-* fit -t path -- trim records from end of file
+* fit66 -t path -- trim records from end of file

 The g66i program (in python, see below) uses "fit -e" to extract data from a fit file, which it then relays to my gtopo program for display.